AparnaVisw/EmployeeTimesheetManager/README.md

 ## Limitations:

 Without creating a new timesheet,employees were not allowed to their existing timesheets.
-Code was left without refactoring.
+Page displaying all timesheets and utilization details was difficult to understand for a new user Code was left without refactoring.
 Didnot follow Rails-best-practices/style guide.
 Lack of tests using rspec.